 (2) A Director who is no longer an Elected Representative immediately ceases to be a member of the Board.

-(3) In the case of either (1) or (2) above, if the period until the next annual general meeting is longer than three (3) months, the position shall be deemed to be vacant.

 8.09 Should the legal municipal status change of the municipality of which a Director is an Elected Representative:

 the Director is eligible to remain in the position until the next annual general meeting, and

-if the term of office for the position does not expire at the end of the next annual general meeting a by-election shall be held at the next annual general meeting to fill the position for the remainder of the term.
+if the term of office for the position does not expire at the end of the next annual general meeting, a by-election shall be held at the next annual general meeting to fill the position for the remainder of the term.

 8.10 Should the office of the President become vacant, the remaining Board shall forthwith appoint a member of the Board to serve as President until the next annual general meeting.